LouvAndTech/LiveboxMonitor-Container/README.md

 ## Usage

-The best way to use the image is to deploy it with Docker Compose.
+The best way to use the image *(for now)* is to build and deploy it with Docker Compose after cloning this repository.

 ```yaml
 services: